rana-ji/ecom_api/README.md

-Ecommerce Inventory Management API
+Ecommerce Inventory Management API:-
-    This is a beginner level Node.js and MongoDB project that provides APIs for an ecommerce platform admin to manage product inventory.
+    This is a Node.js and MongoDB project that provides APIs for an ecommerce platform admin to manage product inventory.

 Tech Stack:-
     Node.js